-Staff Commentary: NCDOT reviewed the TIA and returned the comment that if the site provides an internal connection to Quiet Oaks Drive, Quiet Oaks Drive should be improved to an NCDOT Standard, and the driveway rightrestricted toin/right-out.
-In addition, NCDOT recommended that a dedicated WB left turn lane and dedicated EB right turn lane are constructed as part of the development, which are supported by Town Staff.
+Staff Commentary: NCDOT reviewed the TIA and returned the comment that if the site provides an internal connection to Quiet Oaks Drive, Quiet Oaks Drive should be improved to an NCDOT Standard, and the driveway be restricted to right-in/right-out.
+In addition.
+NCDOT recommended that а dedicated WB left turn lane and dedicated EB right turn lane are constructed as part of the development, which are supported by Town Staff.

-Additional information is pending from NCDOT regarding the process of upgrading certain roads to their standards, and to what standard the road be built. must alternative may be to improve Quiet Oak Road to the Town's Local standard Street and dedicate the improved road to the Town.
+Additional information is pending from NCDOT regarding the process of upgrading certain roads to their standards, and to what standard the road must be built.
+An alternative may be to improve Quiet Oak Road to the Town's Local Street standard and dedicate the improved road to the Town.